Rune Rasmussen | 11/02/2021

 Data protection in 2021: Is it safe and sound?

-Be honest - on a scale from 1 to 10, how likely are you to read through a privacy policy before buying a digital service?
+On a scale from 1 to 10, how likely are you to read a privacy policy before buying a digital service?
 For me, maybe 5 on a good day.
-Most consumers give consent without knowing how their data is going to be used.

 Data privacy issues and data subject rights are hot topics right now and staying on top of changing legislation can be difficult.
 This raises both challenges and opportunities for businesses.